 A sexually transmitted infection or disease may indicate sexual abuse.
 In addition, trauma around the genitalia can suggest that your loved one has been sexually abused.

-If you begin to notice that your loved one’s hygiene routine has not been as diligently kept, this can be a warning sign of neglect or abandonment.
+If you begin to notice that your loved one’s hygiene routine has not been as diligently kept, this can be one of the warning signs of nursing home abuse, neglect or abandonment.
 Similarly, the following may also indicate the incidence of neglect or abandonment:

-- Bedsores or ulcers appear on your loved one’s body.
+- Bedsores or ulcers appear on your loved one’s body; and

-- The facility fails to provide for your loved one’s basic needs, with such utilities as:
+- The facility fails to provide for your loved one’s basic needs, with utilities such as heat, water, and power.:

 If you notice that your loved one’s financial situation seems to be changing without a reasonable cause, this may be an indication of financial abuse.
 Be sure to watch out for these warning signs as well:

-- Relinquishing control over finances to a caregiver.
+- Relinquishing control over finances to a caregiver; and

 - Your loved one cannot explain certain monetary transactions.

-Sometimes, healthcare fraud occurs in nursing homes in the following ways:
+Some signs of nursing home abuse are much less obvious.
+Healthcare fraud can occur in nursing homes in the following ways:

-- Your loved one’s caregivers cannot explain why he or she must have certain supplies or care.
+- Your loved one’s caregivers cannot explain why he or she must have certain supplies or care; and

 - Your loved one’s insurance policy has been billed for medical services that he or she never received.